 Satellite imagery showing tents in South Sudan refugee camp.
 Images like these were used to train an algorithm that can count tents automatically, saving time and informing resource allocation on the ground.

 Comparing the Density of a Refugee Camp with your Hometown

 The second tool tested was the “Geo-Affinity” tool.
 In an attempt to build empathy and awareness for the plight of refugees in overcrowded camps, the volunteer team prototyped a tool that would allow someone to compare the density of their hometown with the density of a refugee camp.

 One GIS expert on the volunteer team was able to create a map-based tool that enables someone to compare a refugee camp to their hometown.

 The tool allows the user to input their home address and see a refugee camp of the same geographic size of their hometown.
 It would also show the population density comparison, giving the user a sense of the magnitude of displaced populations and the relatively small area that they occupy by comparing the refugee camp to a very familiar neighborhood or area.

 These prototypes helped USA for UNHCR showcase what techniques are now possible given new data sources and approaches.
-The organization is now partnering with Stanford’s Sustainability and Artificial Intelligence Lab that will be building off the tent-counting algorithm prototype, using higher resolution imagery to fully train the model.
+The organization is now partnering with Stanford’s Sustainability and Artificial Intelligence Lab which will be building off the tent-counting algorithm prototype, using higher-resolution imagery to fully train the model.

 Want to lend your skills to this work?
 Be a virtual volunteer with USA for UNHCR by checking out their crowdsourcing campaign with Digital Globe to help tag satellite images.